The Last Piece

-Upon his return, Melchizedek brings some food for Abram and his men (Gen. 14:18) and then blesses Abram.
+Upon his return, Melchizedek brings some food for Abram and his men (Genesis 14:18) and then blesses Abram.
 Abram responds by giving him ten percent of the spoils of the battle.

 Why did Melchizedek come out to Abram?
 Why did he bless Abram?
 Scripture does not say, but it appears that God must have directed Melchizedek to meet Abram and bless him.
 Who is Melchizedek?
 Genesis tells us that he is the king of a city.
 He is a priest of God Most High – the true and living God.
 It is the book of Hebrews that tells us the name Melchizedek means “righteousness” and that Salem means “peace.”
 He was the righteous king of a peaceful city.
 Since the Jews gave names to cities and to people which described them, Melchizedek must have been a godly man.
 The next time we see Melchizedek is in the Psalms,

 The LORD has sworn and will not change His mind, “Thou art a priest forever According to the order of Melchizedek.”
-(NASB) Ps.
-110:4
+Psalm 110:4 (NASB)

 That is all the Old Testament says about Melchizedek.